-- 17.38 A request for a Review of an Academic Appeal outcome must meet the following five requirements: - a) It must be submitted, in writing, to the Director of Academic Registry no more than fourteen calendar days after notification of the decision of the Chair of the Board of Studies.
-A request lodged after the fourteen day period shall be invalid unless the Director of Academic Registry, in her/his sole discretion, has agreed an extension of time. - b) It must relate to a decision by the Chair of the Board of Studies, in response to an Academic Appeal, that no prima facie case had been established. - c) It must not seek to challenge any decisions taken by the Board of Studies other than those cited in the Academic Appeal. - d) It must not make reference to grounds other than those cited in the Academic Appeal, except for those arising from the student's dissatisfaction with the process or outcome of the consideration of the Appeal by the Chair of the Board of Studies. - e) It must include: - i. a copy of all the material submitted to the Chair of the Board of Studies in the Academic Appeal, together with any further material or documentary evidence which the student could not reasonably have been expected to present as part of the original submission;

-ii. a clear statement, supported by evidence, of the grounds of the student's dissatisfaction with the process or outcome of the consideration of the Appeal by the Chair of the Board of Studies.
+- 17.37 A request for a Review of an Academic Appeal outcome must meet the following four requirements: - a) It must be submitted, in writing, to the Director of Academic Registry no more than fourteen calendar days after notification of the decision of the Chair of the Board of Studies or Board of Studies Appeal Sub-Committee.
+A request lodged after the fourteen-day period shall be invalid unless the Director of Academic Registry has agreed an extension of time. - b) It must not seek to challenge any final academic decisions taken by the Board of Studies other than those cited in the Academic Appeal. - c) It must be made on one or more of the following grounds: - i) there were material procedural irregularities at Stage 1; - ii) there is material new evidence which the students could not reasonably have been expected to provide at Stage 1; - iii) the outcome at Stage 1 was unreasonable in light of the evidence presented. - d) It must include: - i. a copy of all the material submitted to the Chair of the Board of Studies in the Academic Appeal, together with any further material or documentary evidence which the student could not reasonably have been expected to present as part of the original submission; - ii. a clear statement, supported by evidence, of the grounds of the student's request for review.